SAP Negotiations • Vendor Management

 +

-Indirect use mitigation example: A company discovered a custom mobile app used one background SAP user to let 500 employees clock in/out — clear indirect access.
-Before SAP audited, they bought proper ESS licences (cheaper than any potential fine), reconfigured the app, and whitelisted the scenario in a contract amendment.
-Next audit: zero issues.
-Proactive approach cost far less than post-audit true-up.
+Indirect use mitigation example: A company discovered a custom mobile app used one background SAP user to let 500 employees clock in and out — clear indirect access.
+Before SAP audited, they purchased proper ESS licences at a negotiated rate, reconfigured the app, and whitelisted the scenario in a contract amendment.
+Next audit: zero findings.
+Proactive cost a fraction of a post-audit true-up.

 🔄